-- Each Core TSO shall have the right to perform individual validation of ID ATCs calculated and provided to Core TSOs pursuant to Annex 4.
+- 1. Each Core TSO shall have the right to perform individual validation of ID ATCs calculated and provided to Core TSOs pursuant to Annex 4.
 Pursuant to this validation, each Core TSO shall have the right to adjust ID ATCs on its bidding zone borders in case such adjustments are needed to maximise cross-zonal capacity and/or to maintain operational security.
 The maximum of ID ATC increase per bidding zone border shall be 300 MW. - 2.
-The ID ATC on a biding zone border shall always be the lowest value of all ID ATCs set by all impacted TSOs for this bidding zone border. - 3.
-As soon as possible after the implementation of DA CCM and no later than from four months after the adoption of this Decision , each Core TSO requiring amendment of ID ATCs shall provide to all Core TSOs the justification for each ATC adjustment.
+The ID ATC on a biding zone border shall always be the lowest value of ID ATCs set by TSOs on both sides of this bidding zone border. - 3.
+As soon as possible after the implementation of DA CCM and no later than from four months after the adoption of this Decision, each Core TSO requiring amendment of ID ATCs shall provide to all Core TSOs the justification for each ATC adjustment.
 This justification shall be based on the assessment of the day-ahead or intraday congestion forecast common grid models and shall include the concerned CNECs on which the need for decrease or increase of flow or capacity was identified to maximise cross-zonal capacity and/or maintain operational security. - 4.
-After the implementation of DA CCM, the Core TSOs shall regularly publish the following information about the update of intraday cross-zonal capacities remaining after the SDAC in the transition period: - (a) the percentage of LTA and AMR applied on the intraday level pursuant to Annex 3; - (b) applied Wsum value pursuant to Annex 4; and - (c) the flow-based domain and, if relevant, LTA domain used for ATC extraction pursuant to Annex 3, in particular the values: $\overrightarrow{RAM_f}$ (before and after possible adjustment), $\overrightarrow{NP{AAC}}$ PTDFf, $\overrightarrow{RAM{UID}}$, $\overrightarrow{LTA_f}$ (before and after possible adjustment), $\overrightarrow{SEC{DA}}$ and $\overrightarrow{LTA{UID}}$; and - (d) ID ATC adjustments pursuant to paragraph 1 including justifications as of deadline pursuant to paragraph 3;
+After the implementation of DA CCM, the Core TSOs shall regularly publish the following information about the update of intraday cross-zonal capacities remaining after the SDAC in the transition period: - (a) the percentage of LTA and AMR applied on the intraday level pursuant to Annex 3; - (b) applied Wsum value pursuant to Annex 4; and - (c) the flow-based domain and, if relevant, LTA domain used for ATC extraction pursuant to Annex 3, in particular the values: \overrightarrow{RAM}f (before and after possible adjustment), $\overrightarrow{NP}{AAC} \mathbf{PTDF}f, \ \overrightarrow{RAM}{UID}, \ \overrightarrow{LTA}f$ (before and after possible adjustment), $\overrightarrow{SEC}{DA}$ and $\overrightarrow{LTA}{UID}$; and - (d) ID ATC adjustments pursuant to paragraph 1 including justifications as of deadline pursuant to paragraph 3;